Evidence of a vertical kinematic oscillation beyond the Radcliffe Wave: Results

 Figure \ref{Radwave} displays the median vertical velocity ($\widetilde{V^{\prime}_{z}}$) distribution of different data samples selected along a cylinder that runs along the RW.
 The blue curve is a fit to the vertical displacement of the RW taken from A20 and we plot the $\widetilde{V^{\prime}_{z}}$ (shown in red) of young stars and clusters in overlapping bins of width 0.28 kpc along the RW and compare it against the red giants.
 The black solid lines represent the standard median of error calculated using bootstrap strategy.

 We note that while the young stars and clusters show an oscillation in $\widetilde{ V^{`}_{z}}$ distribution, this trend is not seen in the sample of giant stars.
 Unlike the giant sample, young stars exhibit statistically significant deviations (larger than 3-$\sigma$) from $\widetilde{V^{`}_{z}}=0$ km/s (black solid line in Fig. 1).
-A consistent wave-like behaviour is apparent in the UMS, OB, and open cluster sample, particularly in the region starting from the first trough to the first crest of the RW, i.e., from around -0.33 kpc to 0.33 kpc in $Y$.
+A consistent wave-like behaviour is apparent in the UMS, OB, and open cluster samples, particularly in the region starting from the first trough to the first crest of the RW, namely, from around -0.33 kpc to 0.33 kpc in $Y$.
+To demonstrate the damped wave-like behaviour mathematically, we fit a simple 1-D harmonic oscillator model to the $\widetilde{ V^{`}_{z}}$ for UMS stars and Open Clusters (See Fig. \ref{fit} in the Appendix).
 We note that the maximum amplitude in $\widetilde{ V^{`}_{z}}$ depends on the age of the star population, with the open clusters and OB sample showing a more prominent oscillation.
-To ensure that our cylindrical selection of stars along the RW do not force a wave-like feature in the kinematics, in addition to comparing the velocity features in young stars with the red giants, we placed the RW at random locations and random orientations in the disk and did the same analysis for different samples.
+To ensure that our cylindrical selection of stars along the RW do not force a wave-like feature in the kinematics, in addition to comparing the velocity features in young stars with the red giants, we placed the RW at random locations and random orientations in the disk and carried out the same analysis for different samples.
 We didn't observe similar consistent wave-like features in the kinematics of the stars at other locations, meaning that this undulation in the solar neighbourhood is real.
+In addition to this, using the Pingouin package in python \citep{vallat18}, we perform the Pearson rank correlation test on the $\widetilde{ V^{`}_{z}}$ distribution of different stellar populations along the RW.
+We find a strong correlation between OB, UMS and the open cluster samples (OB-UMS with $p$-value$=0.0025$, UMS-Open cluster with $p$-value$=0.000009$ and OB-Open cluster with $p$-value$=0.00014$).
+However, no significant relationship has been noted among the young stellar samples and the giants (p-value $\sim$ 0.6-0.8).